mondu-ai/bnpl-checkout-woocommerce/readme.txt

 * Hotfix in checkout validation
 * Allow user to change title, description and instructions in payment gateways
+* Include payment method title and description in english by default
 * Minor fixes

 === 1.1.0 ===